Make a Terrace Vegetable Garden on your rooftop! In this article, you’ll learn which vegetables are suitable and how you can grow them on the terrace.

 - Prune plants regularly to keep them in good shape.
 Look out for suckers, especially in tomatoes and pinch them off immediately if found one.

-- It is always good for vegetables to grow them on the Southern or Western faces, so the plants can get enough sun and thrive easily.
+- It is always good to grow vegetables on the Southern or Western faces, so the plants can get enough sun and thrive easily.
 However, too much sunlight can be harmful.
 If you are living in a warm tropical climate where sunlight is too strong, it is advisable to provide afternoon shade to plants.